Size isn’t everything. But it sure is something.

 Stade de France was built for the 1998 World Cup and has been France’s national stadium ever since.
 At 80,698, it’s hosted World Cup finals, Rugby World Cup finals, Champions League finals, and the 2024 Olympic ceremonies.

-SoFi Stadium cost over $5 billion.
-Five.
+SoFi Stadium cost approximately $5.5 billion.
+Five-point-five.
 Billion.
 Dollars.
 That makes it the most expensive stadium ever built, and at 70,240 (expandable to around 100,000), it’s technically one of the smaller venues on this list.

 SoFi will host 2026 World Cup matches and already hosted Super Bowl LVI.
 It’s a glimpse of the future, and that future prioritizes experience over raw capacity.